|401(k) Plans: The Basics|

 Retirement plans established under Section 401(k) of the Internal Revenue Code, commonly referred to as "401(k) plans," have become one of the most popular types of employer-sponsored retirement plans.What is a 401(k) plan?

 You may also be able to make Roth contributions to your 401(k) plan.
 Roth 401(k) contributions are made on an after-tax basis, just like Roth IRA contributions.
 Unlike pre-tax contributions to a 401(k) plan, there's no up-front tax benefit — your contributions are deducted from your pay and transferred to the plan after taxes are calculated.
 But a distribution from your Roth 401(k) account is entirely free from federal income tax if the distribution is qualified.
-In general, a distribution is qualified only if it satisfies both of the following requirements:
+(See the section below on income tax consequences for more detail.)How much can I contribute?

 While a 401(k) plan can make you wait up to a year to participate, many plans let you to begin contributing with your first paycheck.
 Some plans also provide for automatic enrollment.
-If you've been automatically enrolled, make sure to check that your default contribution rate and investments are appropriate for your circumstances.What about employer contributions?
+If you've been automatically enrolled, make sure to check that your default contribution rate and investments are appropriate for your circumstances.Can I also contribute to an IRA?

-If you think you'll be in a higher tax bracket when you retire, Roth 401(k) contributions may be more appealing, since you'll effectively lock in today's lower tax rates (and future withdrawals will generally be tax free).
+If you think you'll be in a higher tax bracket when you retire, Roth 401(k) contributions may be more appealing, since future withdrawals, assuming they're qualified, will generally be tax free.
 However, if you think you'll be in a lower tax bracket when you retire, pre-tax 401(k) contributions may be more appropriate because your contributions reduce your taxable income now.
-Your investment horizon and projected investment results are also important factors.What else do I need to know?
+Your investment horizon and projected investment results are also important factors.What happens when I terminate employment?

 - If your plan allows loans, you may be eligible to borrow up to one half of your vested 401(k) account (to a maximum of $50,000) if you need the money.